Computer Lab Software Procedure

 5. The faculty member that initially requested the software installation and the faculty member's department chair will be the contacts if the IT staff needs to consult with the faculty member regarding the software.

-6. Faculty should contact, James Carlisle, prior to considering using or purchasing software that he/she intends to use in a computer lab computer.
+6. Faculty should contact, Ed Stanley, prior to considering using or purchasing software that he/she intends to use in a computer lab computer.
 Software purchases must be approved by the IT department.
 Proper licensing should be purchased to insure that software will be installed on every computer requested to have software installed for example the entire computer lab or instructor station.
 IT staff will be able to assist with decisions regarding software purchases.

 7. If a faculty member requests that specialized software be installed after the 45 day testing period or during the semester, IT staff may not be able to accommodate the request in a timely manner.

 8. A list of installed software will be posted in the computer lab.

 Specialized software updates and upgrades

 1. Software updates are patches or additions to pre-existing specialized software.
 If IT Staff learn that updates have become available for specialized software, the IT staff will inform faculty that there are updates available.
 The IT staff member will install the update(s) on a test computer so that the faculty member can test the software.
 If the faculty member and the IT staff member agree to install the update(s), the IT staff will install the update on the lab computers.
 Depending on the complexity of the update and the limited access to computer labs, it may take up to two weeks to install the update(s).

 2. Software upgrades are new versions of pre-existing specialized software.
 If a software upgrade is made available the Specialized Software installation request must be followed.